MicrosoftDocs/azure-docs/articles/virtual-machines-arm-deployment.md

 	    New-AzureADApplication -DisplayName "My AD Application 1" -HomePage "https://myapp1.com" -IdentifierUris "https://myapp1.com"  -Password "{password}"

-4. Record the value that is returned for ApplicationId in the response from the previous step.
+4. Record the ApplicationId value in the response from the previous step.
 You will need it later in this tutorial:

 	![Create an AD application](./media/virtual-machines-arm-deployment/azureapplicationid.png)